Banner

 These metrics usually help track how often your work has been cited, providing a cumulative snapshot of your publishing impact.

-They track how much you’ve published with how often your work has been cited, and combined they offer a picture of your research influence.
+They track how much you’ve published against how often your work has been cited to offer a picture of your research influence.

 Platform |